akkadotnet/Akka.Persistence.Sql/docs/articles/migration.md

    akka.persistence.query.journal.sql.tag-read-mode = TagTable # change this line
    ```

-# Enable WriterUuid Anti-Corruption Layer Feature (Optional)
+# Enable WriterUuid Anti-Corruption Layer Feature (Recommended)

 The WriterUuid is an anti-corruption feature added to SQL plugins.
 It **is not** required for legacy `Akka.Persistence.Sql.Common` compatibility mode, but it is highly recommended.

 > ### WARNING
 >
-> This guide WILL change the database schema of your persistent database.
+> This guide **WILL** change the database schema of your persistent database.
 >
 > Always do a database backup before attempting to do any of these migration steps.